ImagingDataCommons/highdicom/docs/seg.rst

 it in from a file using ``pydicom`` to give you a ``pydicom.Dataset``.
 However, if you read the file in using the :func:`highdicom.seg.segread` function, the segmentation will have type :class:`highdicom.seg.Segmentation`.
-This adds several extra methods that make it easier to work with the segmentation, such as the :meth:`highdicom.seg.Segmentation.get_segment_numbers` method that we saw above.
+This adds several extra methods that make it easier to work with the segmentation.

 .. code-block:: python